 5-7 P Every Wednesday.
 Come to play chess and meet others that enjoy playing.
 All levels welcome.
 At the Arcata Community Center.

-Whether a tourist or a local, a stop in Old Town Eureka is not complete without a visit to the Clarke Historical Museum.
 Founded by Eureka High School teacher Cecile Clarke, the museum has been housed in the landmark Bank of Eureka building since 1960.
 The Clarke Museum proudly displays the rich history of Humboldt County, which includes vibrant Native American cultures, gold rush settlements, the lumber industry, prosperous ranching, farming and livelihoods wrung from the sea.
 Walking through period rooms and changing exhibits, visitors can glimpse Victorian elegance, remarkable craftsmanship, and everyday work, home, life and play from Humboldt County’s past.

 Bring your easy-to-transport, easy to clean up craft project and join other crafters at this weekly drop-in crafting circle.
 This is a great opportunity to meet other people and get inspired!
 Thursdays, 12:30-2P